 This can apply to you and your budget as well, in many areas!
 There are always lower interest rates, discount codes, and such that can be applied to your expenses.

-Here are 15 ways to save money each month (thanks to mintnotion.com)
+Here are 15 things to identify, cut out, and save money each month (thanks to mintnotion.com)

 - Paying bank fees